holdex/pr-time-tracker/README.md

    <details>
     Make sure the root `.env` `TRIGGER_API_KEY`, `TRIGGER_API_URL`, and `TRIGGER_PROJECT_ID` points to the correct values.

-   If you have make sure of this but still no new `Runs` entry made, try to create a new project in your local trigger.dev and rerun the setup process using this new project data.
+   If you have verified these settings but still don't see any new `Runs` entries, try creating a new project in your local trigger.dev and rerun the setup process using the new project data.
    </details>